 Tip: Toasted Walnut has all the health benefits of green tea but with the unique additions of toasted nuts and dried fruit which cut the bitterness beautifully for a warm, fresh and nutty midday beverage.

 White tea undergoes the smallest oxidization process of all the teas.
 Its base comes from the same plant as green tea and black tea but the lighter processing allows it to hold onto more of its antioxidants and causes it to have a lower caffeine content.
 Some say these properties make white teas the healthiest of the bunch.

 Tip: If you enjoy fruity teas you are bound to enjoy the refreshing taste of Mango Madness.

-Herbal teas can be made of a variety of ingredients, but never the Camellia Sinensis plant.
+Herbal teas can be made with a variety of ingredients, but never the Camellia Sinensis plant.
 Instead, herbal teas are mixtures of flowers, leaves, herbs, spices, seeds and roots.
 The combinations are used in infinite ways in Eastern medicine in order to achieve different health benefits and flavors.
-So whether you need to comfort a sore throat, ease an painful belly or quiet your troubled mind, there’s an herbal tea that meets your needs.
+So whether you need to comfort a sore throat, ease a painful belly or quiet your troubled mind, there's a herbal tea that meets your needs.